 Alder Springs Hike, Alder Springs

-***The date of this hike has changed to May 7th from 9am-2pm***
+***The date of this hike was changed from May 6th***

 Enjoy spring wildflowers on this hike to burbling Alder Springs within the Crooked River National Grasslands.
 Join the Deschutes Land Trust and Jane Meissner for a hike through the sun-warmed sagelands that give us our first spring wildflowers.
 See white sand lilies, yellow bells, spring gold and more.
 We'll hike down to Alder Springs itself, check out Whychus Creek and return back the way we came.
 Registration is required and opens 1 month prior to the event.